Osmar Leguizamón: Club

 Leguizamón began his career with Olimpia.
-He was selected by José Cardozo for his pro debut on 15 December 2012, featuring for the final moments of a 4–1 defeat to Sportivo Carapeguá in the Paraguayan Primera División.
+He was selected by José Cardozo for his pro debut on 15 December 2012, featuring in the final moments of a 4–1 defeat to Sportivo Carapeguá in the Paraguayan Primera División.
 Two years later, in December 2014, Leguizamón scored his first goal during a league fixture with General Díaz.
 2016 saw Leguizamón join newly promoted Paraguayan Primera División team General Caballero on loan.
 His first goals, a brace, arrived in a 3–7 defeat to Deportivo Capiatá on 2 April, with a hat-trick following days later against General Díaz.
 Thirteen more goals followed.

 Rubio Ñu loaned Leguizamón at the beginning of the 2017 campaign.
 He was selected six times for Rubio Ñu, which preceded his return to Olimpia in June.
 Upon arriving back to his parent club, Leguizamón was loaned out again as he agreed to sign for Sportivo Luqueño.
 He remained for the rest of 2017 as well as the beginning of the 2018 season, making thirty-eight appearances whilst netting eight goals.
 On 8 August 2018, Argentine Primera División side Godoy Cruz loaned Leguizamón.
 His bow for the club came on 18 August in a goalless draw with Argentinos Juniors, which was one of five matches for them.

 Leguizamón joined San Luis of Primera B de Chile in January 2019.
 Six months later, he returned to Paraguay and joined Deportivo Santaní.